tensorflow/tfjs-website/source/tutorials/model-save-load.md

 stored models, but also some brief meta-data about them, such as the byte sizes of their topology and weights.

-The managers also enables you to copy or delete existing models.
+The managers also enable you to copy or delete existing models.
 For example:

 ```js
 // Copy a model in Local Storage, from an existing path to a new path.